blog

 • Blog – You’re reading it.
 Longer-form pieces on specific topics.

-How you can help#
+How you can help

-This is an open-source project.
-The content lives in markdown files on GitHub.
 If you see something wrong, incomplete, or confusing:

-1. Open an issue to suggest changes
+1. Email us to suggest changes or corrections

-3. Share it with someone who might find it useful
+2. Share it with someone who might find it useful

 The best contributions come from people who recently learned something – you know exactly what was confusing and what explanation finally made it click.